activescott/home-infra/containers/home-assistant/README.md

 ### Apple TV

-I turned this on but I'm not entirely clear what it does or what to use it for 🤷‍♂️
+I turned this on but I'm not entirely clear what it does or what to use it for 🤷‍♂️ I think I uninstalled it.

 ### Integration Roadmap / Plans